 Rooney’s hair loss is caused by genetics, a condition called Male Pattern Baldness which is the most common cause of hair loss in men.
 The condition only affects hair at the top of the scalp, which means hair around the back and sides are not genetically predisposed to shed.

-The surgical procedure that Rooney undertook entails extracting hairs from the back to the top of the scalp.
+The surgical procedure that Rooney underwent is known as FUE (Follicular Unit Extraction) and entails extracting hairs from the back to the top of the scalp.
 As the hair around the back and sides of the head are not affected by genetic hair loss, they grow normally when transferred to the areas affected by baldness.
 The procedure can look very natural and we are sure the first photos released of Rooney post-surgery will show how successful his transplant was.
 It might be weeks or months before the hair begins to grow through normally.

 Could Rooney Have Avoided Surgery?